connexcs/docs/docs/customer/did.md

 + Right-click the top row of data and select "Set Start Row".
 + Right-click any value in the DID column and click "Map Column" > "DID."

 + If the rest of the input fields match the Control Panel column headers, then you can upload the DID numbers to the server.
-If not, you should map the rest of the columns.
-To map, right-click and then select the corresponding headers the in "Map Column."
+If not, you should map the rest of the columns.<br>To map, right-click and then select the corresponding headers the in "Map Column."

 + (Optional) If you want to change a value in a column that represents a drop-down list, click the cell and enter a different value in the drop-down list.